 Loyalty Program Integration: SKYPASS & Asiana Club

 One of the merger’s most impactful customer changes is the integration of Korean Air’s SKYPASS (SkyTeam) and Asiana’s Asiana Club (Star Alliance).
-A unified frequent flyer program framework will be submitted to regulators by June 2025.

 - Interim Period: Until fully merged, SKYPASS and Asiana Club continue independently, allowing normal earning and redemption.